yunghsineva/Advance-Queensland-program/README.md

-## Advance-Queensland-program – Data Analytics Projects
+## Advance-Queensland-program – Data Analytics Project

-This repository contains two data analytics notebooks developed as part of the **Advance Queensland Program** projects.
-The purpose of this project is to examine and analyze the performance of different funding programs in the Advance Queensland Program.
+This repository contains two data analytics notebooks developed as part of the **[Advance Queensland Program](https://advance.qld.gov.au/)** data analytics project.
+The goal of this project is to analyze the **performance of various government-funded programs** under the Advance Queensland Program, and to evaluate their **impact on society**, especially those with significant financial investment.

 ## Project Structure